mks-6

 review:

-redundant function in non-motile cilium assembly.
-The MKS module
+function in non-motile cilium assembly.
+The MKS module proteins (including

-proteins (including MKS-6 and MKSR-2) act together with NPHP module
+MKS-6 and MKSR-2) act together with NPHP module proteins for ciliogenesis.

 action: ACCEPT

-in ciliogenesis through interaction with MKSR-2.
-Both proteins are part
+ciliogenesis through interaction with MKSR-2.
+Both proteins are part of the

 supported_by: